 The Department of Transportation has a well established and very successful Bicycle Program which is committed to providing safe and convenient bicycle access throughout the city.
 Evidence of the program's efforts is visible on a great number of streets across the District.

-Established by law and appointed by the DC Council, the BAC advises the Mayor and city government on bicycling issues.
+Established by law and appointed by the DC Council, the Bicycle Adisory Council advises the Mayor and city government on bicycling issues.

 The Bicycle Advisory Council meets on the first Wednesday of odd numbered months.
 Meetings are held in room 1117 of One Judiciary Square (441 4th Street, NW) from 6 to 8 pm.
 All meetings are open to public.
 Check with the Bicycle Program Manager to confirm the date and location.

 Whether you are looking for a relaxing ride, commuting route to work, or just going out doing errands, the user-friendly Washington DC Bicycle Map will introduce you to the District’s extensive bicycle network of cycle tracks, new Capital Bikeshare stations, bike lanes, bike routes, trails, and safety information.

-Printable maps of DC bicycle routes, lanes, trails, and traffic conditions are available from the following links.
+Printable maps of DC bicycle routes, lanes, trails, and traffic conditions are also available.